gwongwen/stm32wle5_rtos_lora/README.md

 ## Overview
 This simple application allows us to demonstrate and validate the LoRa subsystem Zephyr.
 This code allow testing of LoRa radios, only transmission for this code\.
-This is useful for validating your LoRa radio is working correctly before trying to connect to LoRaWAN networks..
+This is useful for validating your LoRa radio is working correctly before trying to connect to LoRaWAN networks.
+The version of Zephyr RTOS used is the version v3.4.0.

+To check the transmission of a packet, a code in matlab using a PlutoSDR board was added with an example of plots.

 **First Board used** : Cicecrone board by Move-X